-- The standard could not logically be progressed until the new GOC threshold requirements have been developed and the level at which new threshold requirements are set is clear - The standard should not be progressed until full stock has been taken of the nature of concerns raised about the degree apprenticeship's development, particularly about how a high-quality learning opportunity could be developed and delivered within the context of optometry employment models.
+- The standard cannot logically be progressed until the new GOC threshold requirements have been developed and the level at which new threshold requirements are set is clear - The standard should not be progressed until full and careful stock has been taken of the nature and volume of concerns raised about the degree apprenticeship's development, particularly about how a high-quality learning opportunity could be developed and delivered within the context of optometry employment models.

-As indicated in our response to question 13, we expand on these points in the letter that accompanies our completion of this consultation.
+We expand on these points in the letter that accompanies our completion of this consultation.